johnny-co/home-assistant-konnected-tutorial/README.md

 <b>alarm_control_panel</b>

-In this step we will clarify what Home Assistant's "manual alarm control panel" is and what it is not.
+Let's clarify what Home Assistant's "manual alarm control panel" is and what it is not.

 Contrary to reasonable expectations, this panel only performs a fraction of an alarm panel's typical functions.
 You should think of it not as a complete control panel, but rather as a finite state machine or *automaton*.